 In conclusion, the LV-PUR131 is about as loud as most other air purifiers when set on high or medium.
 However, it is louder on low.
 If you are looking for an air purifier that is not too loud when set to high, this Levoit unit might be a good option for you.
 If you are looking for a very quiet air purifier to run on low fan speed, you may want to look elsewhere.

-The LV-PUR131 is better built with higher quality parts than units with the same output (AC4825, HPA100, etc.).
-However, units that are less expensive (Winix 5500-2) but have lower build quality and use lower quality parts.
+The LV-PUR131 is better built with higher-quality parts than units with the same output (AC4825, HPA100, etc.).
+However, units that are less expensive (Winix 5500-2) but have the lower build quality and use lower quality parts.

 The unit also comes with a very short warranty – it’s only for 1 year.
 The Levoit LV-PUR131 needs its filters replaced every so often.
 The filters are designed to be thrown away after a while, and they can’t be cleaned or reused.
 The Levoit LV-PUR131 has a basic maintenance schedule that includes replacing the filters.

 The filters usually last for 6 months (according to the manufacturer).
 They are often sold in packs of 2, one with a HEPA filter and one with an activated charcoal filter.

 The LV-PUR131 is very energy efficient.
 It uses less power than most other air purifiers that have a similar output.
 This Levoit uses 34.8 watts of power on the highest fan speed, 17.4 watts on the medium fan speed, and 9 watts on the low fan speed.
 When you look at how much air it moves (CFM) on each fan speed, it has a CFM/watt ratio of 4 on high, 6 on medium, and 9 on low.